Trenton, Michigan: Parks and recreation

 The city recently spent $8.4 million to renovate the Kennedy Recreation Center, a 150000 sqft complex along West Road that includes ice rinks, meeting rooms, and sports services, a sporting goods shop.
 The Teifer rink was originally an outdoor rink, which opened during Christmas week in 1961.
 The facility is home to the Trenton, Riverview, Grosse Ile, and Gibraltar Carlson High School hockey teams.

 Adjacent is the Kennedy Outdoor Aquatic Center, a 13000 sqft pool and water park that opened in 2005.
 The facility includes a 25-meter, 8-lane competitive pool with two diving boards, a 15-meter lap pool, a waterslide with separate splash area, and a 7000 sqft leisure pool.

 The city has 200 acre of parks, including 22 operated by the city and 6 at schools.
 The city and Wayne County each also operate boat launches.
 The city of Trenton launch is located in Rotary Park, while the Wayne County launch is located at the south end of Elizabeth Park.

 Along the Detroit River, Elizabeth Park, operated by Wayne County, is a popular destination for picnic-goers, fishermen, and boaters.

 The city runs the Westfield Activities Center, which hosts meetings and houses the city's senior citizen program, the Teifer Building, and the Haas Park Building.

-Within the southern extant of the city, is the Humbug Marsh Unit of the Detroit River International Wildlife Refuge.
+In the south of the city, is the Humbug Marsh Unit of the Detroit River International Wildlife Refuge.
 This unit of the refuge is shared between Trenton and Gibraltar to the south.
 The refuge features the last natural shoreline on the Detroit River as well as old growth forest, marshland, swamps and savanna.
 White-tailed deer, red fox, coyotes, beavers, muskrat, and river otters all live in the Humbug Marsh Unit.
 The park is an important migratory bird stop and bird watching has become a popular activity there.
 The park also features an information center, fishing pier, observation decks and picnic areas.
 Hiking, cross-country skiing, snowshoeing, bird watching, kayaking and fishing are all popular outdoor activities at the park, where there are many viewpoints of the Detroit River opening up to Lake Erie.
 The park consists of the mainland wetland and forest area as well as the small offshore island, Humbug Island, which contains old growth forest and bald eagle nesting sites.